Woollster/evanowen.github.io/README.md

 6. Wait for changes to propogate.

 ## Usage
 Feel free to use any of my stuff.
-Just don't use it for evil and give credit when credit is due.
+Just don't use it for evil and please give credit when credit is due.

 ## Contributing
 1. Fork it!